StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### BytesPassThrough

-Description: Size of data not transmitted over the network when the destination node is the current node, i.e., the size of PassThrough data.
-Enabled by `enable_exchange_pass_through`.
+Description: If the destination node is the current node, data will not be transmitted over the network, which is called passthrough data.
+This metric indicates the size of such passthrough data.
+Passthrough is controlled by `enable_exchange_pass_through`.

 ##### PassThroughBufferPeakMemoryUsage